tk-notes/lucas-meier-blog/content/posts/2022/06/on-identifiable-aborts/index.md

 If you want to achieve identifiable aborts, you need the messages to be authenticated in some way.
-This authentication needs to be Cryptographic, using some kind of signature scheme which can't be forged, or something of similar strength.
+This authentication needs to be cryptographic, using some kind of signature scheme which can't be forged, or something of similar strength.